Roman Polanski disputes rape allegation from former French actress

 Actors Jean Dujardin -- who has a leading role in Polanski's new film -- and Louis Garrel canceled interviews with French broadcaster TF1 and BFMTV, respectively, the networks confirmed to CNN.

-A showing of the film was canceled Tuesday evening in Paris, after feminist group Les Colleuses staged a protest of roughly 30 women blocked the cinema entrance.
+A showing of the film was canceled Tuesday evening in Paris, after feminist group Les Colleuses staged a protest of roughly 30 women and blocked the cinema entrance.
 The women waved sparklers and held signs that read: "I'm accusing Polanski."

 This is the latest allegation to have rocked the French film industry.
-Last week, French actress Adele Haenel accused director Christophe Ruggia of abusing her when she was 12 years old.
+Last week, French actress Adele Haenel accused director Christophe Ruggia of abusing her when she was 12.

-Ruggia, 54, has strongly denied the allegations, with his lawyer saying that he "is a man who has been destroyed because of one article."
+Ruggia, 54, has strongly denied the allegations, with his lawyer saying he "is a man who has been destroyed because of one article."